Zeolite

 Zeolites are a group of several microporous, crystalline aluminosilicate minerals commonly used as commercial adsorbents and catalysts.
 They mainly consist of silicon, aluminium, and oxygen, and have the general formula M1/nn+(AlO_{2})^{−}(SiO_{2})x･yH_{2}O where M1/nn+ is either a metal ion or H^{+}.

 The term was originally coined in 1756 by Swedish mineralogist Axel Fredrik Cronstedt, who observed that rapidly heating a material, believed to have been stilbite, produced large amounts of steam from water that had been adsorbed by the material.
-Based on this, he called the material zeolite, from the Greek ζέω (zéō), meaning "to boil" and λίθος (líthos), meaning "stone".
+Based on this, he called the material zeolith (changed later to zeolite in English, to fit the naming scheme for minerals in -ite) from the Greek ζέω (zéō), meaning "to boil" and λίθος (líthos), meaning "stone".